IPS-LMU/transcription-portal/README.md

 ### Website

-You can use OH-Portal without installation here: https://www.phonetik.uni-muenchen.de/apps/oh-portal/
+You can use TranscriptionPortal without installation here: https://www.phonetik.uni-muenchen.de/apps/TranscriptionPortal/

 ### Installation

-You can install OH-Portal on your own web server.
+You can install TranscriptionPortal on your own web server.
 Just download the repository and copy the contents from the `dist` folder to your web server.

 ## Development